webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 If I-frame packets are lost then all of its dependent frames will either get heavy artifacts or won't be decoded at all.
 This looks like video is "freezing".

-To avoid (well at least to try avoid) video freezing and/or decoding artifacts WebRTC uses negative acknowledgement messages ([NACK](../06-media-communication/#negative-acknowledgment)).
+To avoid (well at least to try to avoid) video freezing and/or decoding artifacts WebRTC uses negative acknowledgement messages ([NACK](../06-media-communication/#negative-acknowledgment)).
 When the receiver does not get an expected RTP packet, it returns a NACK message to tell the sender to send the missing packet again.
 The receiver _waits_ for the retransmission of the packet.
-Such retransmissions obviously causes increased latency.
+Such retransmissions causes increased latency.
 The number of NACK packets sent and received is recorded in WebRTC built-in stats fields [outbound stream nackCount](https://www.w3.org/TR/webrtc-stats/#dom-rtcoutboundrtpstreamstats-nackcount) and [inbound stream nackCount](https://www.w3.org/TR/webrtc-stats/#dom-rtcinboundrtpstreamstats-nackcount).

 You can see nice graphs of inbound and outbound `nackCount` on the [webrtc internals page](#webrtc-internals).